aurorascharff/rsc-workshop/STEPS-4h.md

 - What is your experience with suspense?
 - Suspense allows you to handle loading states in a declarative way.
 Concurrent feature in React 18.
 [Source](https://react.dev/reference/react/Suspense)
 - Used for lazy loading, code splitting, data fetching.
 Typically lazy loading in a React SPA.
-- Have to think about avoiding cumulative layout shift.
-Show the CWV plugin.
-Show example in slides.
 - We can use this to suspend an async component and show a fallback.
 - Add suspense loading.tsx to ContactPage (skeleton ligger i contact layout.tsx).
 Show example with < Suspense around content og page.tsx.
 - Create skeleton by copy-pasting the top (image) of the component cleaning it up
 - We can add another one inside /edit if we want
+- Have to think about avoiding cumulative layout shift.
+Show the CWV plugin.
+Show example in slides.
 - Show example of filterlist, I will teach you this in my talk!
-- (Turn on staletimes 30 to avoid dynamic fetching every time)
+- Turn on staletimes 30 to avoid dynamic fetching every time

 ## App: Add transition to Search

 - Search is now also slow for the same reason.
-And doing a full-page reload.
+And doing a full-page reload, retriggering suspense.
 Not good UX.
 - Add a progressive enhancement to the search with onChange on top of the no-js base-case.
 When hydrated with js, this will run rather.
 Client-side nav.
 - Have you ever used a transition?
 - Transitions mark a state update as non urgent and allow the app to handle other actions while it´s happening.
 Concurrent feature in React 18.